Johor Bahru skyline in 2026

 Settling and Working in JB

-The job market in Johor Bahru is undergoing a major transformation.
-While many expatriates choose to live in JB while working physically or remotely for Singapore-based companies, more and more international groups are opening their regional headquarters in the Iskandar corridor.
+The job market in Johor Bahru is undergoing rapid change.
+While many expats choose to live in JB while working on site or remotely for companies based in Singapore, more and more international groups are opening their regional headquarters within the Iskandar corridor.

 Employment Pass (EP)